Lung Transplant for Cystic Fibrosis

 Several tests can help your doctor and you see how well a lung transplant or a living-donor lobar lung transplant might work.
 These tests include lung function tests , arterial blood gas tests , and exercise capacity.

-- About half of the people who receive a lung transplant survive at least 5 years after the procedure. footnote 2
+- About 6 out of 10 people who receive a lung transplant survive at least 5 years after the procedure. footnote 2

 - People with cystic fibrosis have the same survival rate after a lung transplant as people who have lung transplants for other health problems.